How to Make Boxes in Word

 Q. Is there a way to group multiple boxes?

 A. Yes!
 Hold the “Ctrl” key and click on each box you want to group.
-Then right-click and select “Group” to keep them together as one object.
+Next, right-click any selected box and choose “Group” to link them into one object.

 Conclusion